agutieda/R-DEU/DMPL/README.md

-# R-DEU: Double Multiple Price Lists
+# Empirical Illustration of R-DEU Using Double Multiple Price List Data

-This folder contains the files necessary to replicate the results reported in Tables 1-3 and Figures 1 and 2 in the paper.
-The folders are numbered in the order in which they should be run:
+This folder contains the files necessary to replicate the results reported in Tables 1-3 and Figures 1 and 2 in Section 4 of paper.
+Its subfolders are numbered in the order in which they should be run:

-1. The folder **0-Prepare-Data** contains R code to load and process the file "tmp.dta" containing data from the replication files of the paper *"Eliciting Risk And Time Preferences"* by Steffen Andersen, Glenn Harrison, Morten Lau, and Elisabet Rutstroml (Econometrica, 2008).
+1. The subfolder **0-Prepare-Data** contains R code to load and process the file "tmp.dta" containing data from the replication files of the paper *"Eliciting Risk And Time Preferences"* by Steffen Andersen, Glenn Harrison, Morten Lau, and Elisabet Rutstroml (Econometrica, 2008).
 To obtain this file, download the replication material of the paper, available [here](https://www.econometricsociety.org/publications/econometrica/2008/05/01/eliciting-risk-and-time-preferences), and run the script "RiskAndTime.do" while commenting lines 37-42 of the script to prevent file deletion.
 The script will create the desired file "tmp.dta".

-   With "tmp.dta" in subfolder "input", run the R script `RUN.R` to process the raw data and and select the sample used in Section 4 of the paper.
+   Place "tmp.dta" in subfolder "input", run the R script `RUN.R` to process the raw data and and select the sample used in Section 4 of the paper.

-2. The folder **1-Compute-SPE** contains Matlab code to compute the semi-parametric estimator (SPE) of the mean and variance of risk and time preferences described in Section 4.1 of the paper.
-Run the script `RUN.m` in the folder to compute these estimates.
+2. The subfolder **1-Compute-SPE** contains Matlab code to compute the semi-parametric estimator (SPE) of the mean and variance of risk and time preferences described in Section 4.1 of the paper.
+The estimation is repeated for the whole sample and each individual.
+Run the script `RUN.m` in this subfolder to compute these estimates and their standard errors.

-3. The folder **2-Compute-RDEU** contains Matlab code to compute the maximum-likelihood estimator of of the joint distribution of risk and time preferences using the parametric R-DEU model described in Section 4.2 of the paper.
+3. The subfolder **2-Compute-RDEU** contains Matlab code to compute the maximum-likelihood estimator of of the joint distribution of risk and time preferences using the parametric R-DEU model described in Section 4.2 of the paper.
 The estimation is repeated for the whole sample and each individual using multiple initial values.
-Run the script `RUN.m` in the folder to compute these estimates.
+Run the script `RUN.m` in this subfolder to compute these estimates and their standard errors.

-4. The folder **3-Compute-LUCE** contains Matlab code to compute the maximum-likelihood estimator of the mean and variance of risk and time preferences using the LUCE model described in Section 4.2 of the paper.
+4. The subfolder **3-Compute-LUCE** contains Matlab code to compute the maximum-likelihood estimator of the mean and variance of risk and time preferences using the LUCE model described in Section 4.2 of the paper.
 The estimation is repeated for the whole sample and each individual using multiple initial values.
-Run the script `RUN.m` in the folder to compute these estimates.
+Run the script `RUN.m` in this subfolder to compute these estimates and their standard errors.

-5. The folder **4-Compute-WILCOX** contains Matlab code to compute the maximum-likelihood estimator of the mean and variance of risk and time preferences using the WILCOX model described in Section 4.2 of the paper.
+5. The subfolder **4-Compute-WILCOX** contains Matlab code to compute the maximum-likelihood estimator of the mean and variance of risk and time preferences using the WILCOX model described in Section 4.2 of the paper.
 The estimation is repeated for the whole sample and each individual using multiple initial values.
-Run the script `RUN.m` in the folder to compute these estimates.
+Run the script `RUN.m` in this subfolder to compute these estimates and their standard errors.

-6. The folder **5-Produce-Tables** reads the output from the previous steps and produces Tables 1, 2, and 3 in the paper.
-To reproduce them, run the script `RUN.m` in the folder.
+6. The subfolder **5-Produce-Tables** reads the output from the previous steps and produces Tables 1, 2, and 3 in the paper.
+To reproduce them, run the script `RUN.m` in this subfolder after running the corresponding files in subfolders 0 to 4.

 7. The folder "**6-Produce-Figures**" reads the output from the previous steps and produces Figures 1 and 2 in the paper.
-To reproduce them, run the script `RUN.m` in the folder.
+To reproduce them, run the script `RUN.m` in this subfolder after running the corresponding files in subfolders 0 to 4.

 Further information can be found in the comments at the beginning of each function and script.

+The code has been tested using Matlab R2024a and R version 4.4.1 on a Windows 11 machine.